Fusion-Power-Plant-Framework/bluemira/documentation/source/optimisation/optimisation_doc.rst

 Available Optimisation Algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are several optimisation algorithms that can be used within Bluemira.
+There are several optimisation algorithms that can be used within bluemira.
 Including gradient and non-gradient based.

 - SLSQP